AnyLog-co/documentation/enthernetip.md

 1. Multiple clients can be declared on the same node.
 2. Each row is added with 2 columns:
    * Timestamp - representing the earliest source_timestamp of the values considered (if source_timestamp is missing, the server_timestamp is considered).
-   * Duration - the number of milliseconds between the earliest timestamp and the latest timestamp that were considered in the values that were retrieved from the OPCUA.
+   * Duration - the number of milliseconds between the earliest timestamp and the latest timestamp that were considered in the values that were retrieved from the PLC.

 ## Example - Creating Policies from EtherNet/IP and pulling data